ReetikBasniwal/habbitTracker-react/README.md

 - Mark habits as done, not done, or reset them to the default state.
 - The status of habits is persisted locally using LocalStorage, so it will be saved across page refreshes.

+## Hosted Link
+The app is hosted and can be accessed at: [Habit Tracker App](https://habbittrackerreact.netlify.app/)

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create a pull request or submit an issue.